 Although barrier-island development is a risky business, these islands continue to be popular vacation and recreational attractions.
 Because barrier islands serve important functions (protecting the coasts from storm damage, nurturing ecosystems and protecting wildlife), a balance is needed between conservation and further development.

-For more information on barrier islands, check out the links on the next page.
+For more information on barrier islands, check out the links below.